caliskanmurat/qgis_subset_raster_plugin/README.md

 # QGIS Raster Divider Plugin

 This plugin allows user to create subset of a raster quickly and easily.
-Three types of output formats are available (GeoTiff, VRT, Numpy).
+Two types of output formats are available (GeoTiff, VRT).
 <br/><br/>

 <img width="800" src="./images/image.png">